GMOD/jbrowse-components/packages/jbrowse-cli/README.md

   -n, --name=name                  Name of the connection.
 Defaults to connectionId if not provided

-  -o, --out=out                    [default: ./config.json] path to config file in JB2 installation directory to write
-                                   out to.

   -t, --type=type                  type of connection, ex.
 JBrowse1Connection, UCSCTrackHubConnection, custom

   --connectionId=connectionId      Id for the connection that must be unique to JBrowse.
 Defaults to